 The Friends of Mission meet in the church hall at 12.30 on the first Thursday of each month for lunch, fellowship and to hear about how the gospel is being taken to the nations.
 There will usually be an engaging talk from a visiting missionary or from other missionary representatives.
 If you are interested in missions, you are most welcome to attend.

-Our growth groups meet together on the second Wednesday of each month at 7.30pm to pray for our ministry, city and world – please join us!
-If you would like the elders to be praying for a specific need, you will find a prayer card in each pew – please fill it in and place it in the offering bag when it comes around.
+Our growth groups meet together on the first Tuesday of each month at 7.30pm to pray for our ministry, city and world – please join us!

 The St. John’s Library, in the Bellkirk building on Davey Street, is well supplied with a large variety of Christian books.
-It is open each Sunday after the morning service and mid-week 10am-4pm Tuesday & Fridays.
+It is open each Sunday after the morning service and mid-week 10am-4pm Tuesday & Thursdays.
 Membership of the library is free.